Can point cloud networks learn statistical shape models of anatomies?: Discussion and Conclusion

-This work indicates a promising potential for adapting characteristics of point completion architectures and learning schemes to tailor to the task of predicting SSMs from point clouds.
+This work indicates promising potential for adapting characteristics of point completion architectures and learning schemes to tailor to the task of predicting SSMs from point clouds.
 Potential improvements could be made to the training objective, such as penalization for non-uniformity and bottleneck regularization for compact population-statistical learning.
 Additionally, improvements could be made to address the scarce training data scenario, such as model-based data augmentation and probabilistic transfer learning.
-This work establishes the groundwork for future research into the potential of point cloud deep learning for SSM, which offers significant benefits such as reducing the inference burden, increasing SSM accessibility, and potentially accelerating its adoption as a widespread clinical tool.
-Moreover, it reduces the input shape restrictions required by current SSM generation techniques, vastly expanding the potential applications of SSM.
+Although we evaluated only smooth point cloud inputs, similar architectures have shown success in point cloud denoising tasks, suggesting that our approach may handle noise as well \cite{alliegro2021denoise,sahin2022cmd}.
+This work establishes the groundwork for future research into the potential of point cloud deep learning for SSM, offering significant benefits over traditional SSM generation, including: (1) reducing the input burden from complete, noise-free shape representations to point clouds, which significantly expands potential use cases, (2) providing fast inference and scalable training given any cohort size, (3) allowing for partial input via simultaneous SSM prediction and completion, (4) enabling sequential or online learning, as well as incremental model updating as clinical studies progress, and (5) eliminating biases introduced by metrics and parametric representations used in classical methods.
+By enabling SSM from point clouds, we can increase SSM accessibility and potentially accelerate its adoption as a widespread clinical tool.